yunruse/pxdlib/docs/pxd/styles.md

 The `styles-data` key is a verlist.
 The dictionary inside contains six keys:

 - `csr`, nominally 0
-- `ctx`, a verlist containing what appears to be data on the colour profile.
+- `ctx`, a verlist containing what appears to be data on the color profile.
 It appears to be consistent on my device, so I think it's benign if we leave it (unknown)
 - `f` (fill), `s` (stroke), `S` (shadow) and `i` (inner shadow).

 The four single-letter keys above are each lists of their respective style effects (as you can have more than one).
 Each style effect is a verlist containing a dictionary.

-Style effects have the following shared properties:
+Style effects have the following properties:

 - `id`, a UUID;
 - `E`, which is 0 if disabled and 1 if enabled;